xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/j4-dmenu-desktop.md

 cmake -DWITH_GIT_CATCH=NO -DCATCH_INCLUDE_DIR=$XBPS_CROSS_BASE/usr/include/catch2 ..
 ```

-But there's a problem: We are no longer executing `cmake`, the build system
+But there's a problem: We are no longer executing `cmake`, the build style
 does.
 A solution is to use one of the configuration variables the `cmake` build
 style provides, namely `configure_args`.